What is the Kelly Criterion?

 On the other hand, if the Kelly percentage results in a percentage less than 0%, it means that the Kelly criterion is recommending that one walk away and not bet anything at all since the odds do not seem to be in one’s favor based on the formula and mathematical calculation.

 Following the Kelly criterion typically results in success due to the formula is based on a simple formula using pure mathematics.

 However, factors that can impact the success include accurate inputs of the probabilities of winning and losing, as an incorrect percentage would be detrimental.

 In addition to that, there may be unexpected events such as stock market crashes, which would impact all stocks regardless if the Kelly criterion was used or not.

-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ Program, designed to teach you all the knowledge and skills required to become a skilled credit analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ program, designed to teach you all the knowledge and skills required to become a skilled credit analyst.
 The following CFI resources will help further your financial education and advance your career: